Truro, Nova Scotia: History

-Black history
+History

-Three areas of Truro contain predominately African Nova Scotian residents.
+Three areas of Truro contain many African Nova Scotian residents.
 The residents of Upper/Lower Ford Street (“the Marsh”) are descendants of Black Loyalists and Black Refugees.
 Young Street (“the Hill”) has people from a number of different cultural and ethnic diversities.
 Black Loyalist descendants make up the vast majority of people in the third area, West Prince Street (“the Island”).
 Many of Truro's black community has roots in the historically important Black Nova Scotian settlements of Guysborough County.
 Zion United Baptist Church, first founded in 1896 on Prince Street, has long been the spiritual heart of the community.

 Truro is also the birthplace of world-renowned contralto, Portia White (1911–1968).
 To support herself while taking music lessons at the Maritime Conservatory of Performing Arts she taught school in Africville and Lucasville.
 Her national debut occurred in 1941 at the Eaton Auditorium in Toronto, and her international debut came at the Town Hall in New York in 1944.
 She gave a Command Performance for Queen Elizabeth II at the opening of Confederation Centre in Charlottetown in 1964.
 A monument commemorating Portia White stands on the grounds of the Zion United Baptist Church.

 A number of other prominent Black Canadians have roots in the town.
 One of Canada's most well known civil rights leader, Burnley Allan "Rocky" Jones, was raised in "the Marsh" neighbourhood of Truro.
 Art Dorrington, the first black hockey player to sign an NHL contract was raised in "the Island".